Home

 Sign it in front of a notary public.

-Record the original signed and notarized document with the San Luis Obispo County Clerk-Recorder's Office.
+Mail the original signed and notarized document with wet signatures to the County.
+County staff sign the agreement and record with the San Luis Obispo County Clerk-Recorder's Office.

 Director of Planning and Building